workhorsy/py-cpuinfo/README.md

 Requires Python 2.6 to 3.x

-Runs on Linux, FreeBSD, and Windows x86_32 and x86_64.
+Runs on Linux, FreeBSD, OSX, and Windows x86_32 and x86_64.

 Only tested on X86 CPUs.